 Tim experiences all these challenges in his life and work in the Mississippi Delta.
 And yet he’s not about to jump ship, either by going solo or moving away.
 This is where Tim was raised, and where he realized an idea for how to help lead his community towards collective wealth and prosperity.

-From 2015-2020, Tim has developed a comprehensive model for economic transformation that builds on the strengths of local changemakers, gets funders unstuck, and leverages the untapped assets of changemakers and funders alike to create better systems that work towards the goal of shared prosperity.
+Tim has developed a comprehensive model for economic transformation that builds on the strengths of local changemakers, gets funders unstuck, and leverages the untapped assets of changemakers and funders alike to create better systems that work towards the goal of shared prosperity.
 Notably absent from Tim’s model is the dependence on prior wealth or access to capital as a measure of someone’s trustworthiness and creditworthiness.

-And yet, unlike traditional business accelerators or incubators, HPC isn’t fixed on the number of individual businesses, or on a few individual break-out success stories.
+And yet, unlike traditional business accelerators or incubators, HPC isn’t fixated just on the number of individual businesses, or on a few individual break-out success stories.
 In addition to providing more traditional resources for emerging entrepreneurs, Tim believes that community-based knowledge and encompassing cultural and historical contexts are crucial to building collective success and a collective economy.